Secure Check Fail Bootloader: How to Fix Safely

 6. Only unlock the bootloader if absolutely necessary.

 If multiple flashes with verified firmware still fail, stop experimenting.
 Persistent Secure Check Fail errors can indicate storage failure, motherboard damage, or a model mismatch that software fixes cannot resolve.
+A cautious, methodical approach will dramatically increase your chances of restoring the device safely.

 Newsletter